Create a rule for HTTP or HTTPS traffic

 -

-Optional: change connection settings To do this, open the block Advanced rule settings and specify:
+Optional: change the connection settings, to do this, open the Advanced Rule Settings block and specify:

 - for incoming requests to the balancer — specify the connection timeout and maximum connections;